Skip to main content

 In 2021, we continued to work diligently to further progress on cocoa, promote human rights and collaborate with industry partners to advance our living wage and income agendas.

-Energizing Diversity and Inclusion at Hershey
+Energizing Diversity, Equity and Inclusion at Hershey

 Read more about Hershey’s approach to diversity and inclusion

-Learn more about our Responsible Sourcing Supplier Program
+Learn more about our Responsible Sourcing Supplier Program and our Supplier Diversity Program

 Four children standing together playing instruments.